Retreats organised by us, here in Bangkok will be advertised on the HOME page.

 Below are some of the other groups in Thailand offering retreats.
 Their policies and prices differ, so look into it carefully!

 Many people contact me asking if there are retreats on particular dates – but everything I know about is already listed here – I don’t have any secret retreats that I have not listed on this page.

 Sun Oct 19 – Friday Oct 24 We will be back on retreat with visiting meditation teacher Grahame White – we had a great time previously with two extended programs with Grahame.
 This time round we will be at the New Life Foundation retreat centre in Chiang Rai.
-The dates are fixed, and more details will come later.

 For meditation in Thailand and meditation in Bangkok, there are a number of well known organisations.
-Through the Little Bangkok Meditation group we sometimes arrange short meditation retreats close to Bangkok.
+Through our Little Bangkok Meditation group we sometimes arrange short meditation retreats close to Bangkok.
 See the front page or Calendar for these.
 Following are other meditation organisations you will find around Bangkok and Thailand.

 Mae Chee Brigitte is often leading 9 day meditation retreats, or else accepting visiting foreigners at Wat Prayong.
 She has a meditation retreat at the beginning of most months when she is in Thailand : http://meditationthailand.com/ NEXT RETREAT IN THAILAND WILL BE SEPTEMBER 2014

 Dipabhāvan Meditation center on Koh Samui runs regular retreats, currently from 7-10 and 20-27 of each month.
 The website is quite comprehensive: http://dipabhavan.weebly.com/index.html